Void Linux Installation Guide with Disk Encryption (except boot), Btrfs, rEFInd

 mkfs.vfat -F32 /dev/nvme0n1p1

-cryptsetup luksFormat /dev/nvme0n1p2 # choose a password
+cryptsetup luksFormat /dev/nvme0n1p2 # Choose a password

 cryptsetup open /dev/nvme0n1p2 cryptroot